source-academy/modules/README.md

 1. Install a stable version of [NodeJS](https://nodejs.org/en/).
 The active LTS or current version should work fine.
 2. Install a stable version of [Yarn](https://yarnpkg.com/).

 ```
 $ npm install -g yarn
 ```

 3. Clone this repository and navigate to it in your command line or shell tool.

 ```
 $ git clone https://github.com/source-academy/modules.git
 $ cd modules
 ```

 4. Run `yarn install` to install dependencies.

 ### Serving the Modules' JavaScript Files

 1. Run `yarn run build` to transpile the modules' files from `src` folder into `build` folder.
-2. Run `yarn serve` to start the http-server on http://localhost:8022 to serve the `.js` files in `build` folder.
+2. Run `yarn serve` to start the http-server on http://localhost:8022 to serve all files in the `build` folder with the same directory structure.

 ### Using with Cadet Frontend

 1. Follow the [setup](https://github.com/source-academy/cadet-frontend#getting-started) instructions on Cadet Frontend.
 2. When [setting up](https://github.com/source-academy/cadet-frontend#getting-started) the backend configuration of Cadet Frontend, ensure that `REACT_APP_MODULE_BACKEND_URL=http://localhost:8022` from the subsection above.
 3. Ensure that you are serving the modules' javascript files in a local server.
 Refer to the subsection above for instructions.
 4. [Start up](https://github.com/source-academy/cadet-frontend#getting-started) the Cadet Frontend local development server to use the served modules.

 ## License